 While hybrids do have the possibility of incurring a capital loss, they historically have shown to be less volatile and relatively less risky than equities.

-Why is preferred stock (or preference shares) referred to as a hybrid security?
+Why are preference shares referred to as hybrid securities?

 Some companies issue preference shares as well as ordinary shares of the company.